mlange-42/som/README.md

 The command line tool uses a YAML configuration file to specify the SOM parameters.

-Here is an example of a configuration file for the World Countries dataset:
+Here is an example of a configuration file for the Iris dataset:

 ```yaml
 size: [8, 6]           # Size of the SOM